emano888/burpfire/README.md

 - Sample URLs shown in the notepad, such as:

-The interface is simple and focused, allowing quick dispatch of HTTP requests through Burp's proxy for inspection and analysis.
+The interface is simple and focused, allowing quick dispatch of HTTP requests through Burp's Logger for inspection and analysis.

 ## 📦 Installation